stacks-network/stacks-blockchain-docker/README.md

 ### Ensure all images are up to date

-Running the mainnet explicitly via `docker-compose up/down` should also update the images used.
+Running the mocknet explicitly via `docker-compose up/down` should also update the images used.

 You can also run the following at anytime to ensure the local images are up to date: